athomasq/athomasq.github.io/categories/hikari/setyl.md

 ### My Involvement

-I invested in Setyl's friends and family round and can vouch for the company's progress on multiple fronts since then -- product, technology, customers, revenue, reputation and more.
+I invested in Setyl's pre-seed round and can vouch for the company's progress on multiple fronts since then -- product, technology, customers, revenue, reputation and more.
 I can also vouch for the founders' integrity, commitment, responsibility, and ability to execute.

 I'm not a passive investor; I've been actively helping and advising Setyl as they grow.
 Specifically, I've been helping with strategic planning; with growth and go-to-market; and with partnerships.
 This help is a big reason I'm getting this allocation; here's what Christopher wrote as a testimonial: